 How to Use Canva: 101 Fantastic Visual Designs You Can Create

 I did something crazy last weekend.
-I challenged myself to come up with a list of how to use Canva for graphic design – 101 ways to be exact!
+I challenged myself to come up with an extensive list on how to use Canva for graphic and visual design.

 But I never back down from a challenge yall.

 Well because in my world of digital marketing and branding, Canva is seriously the Bomb.com for me.

 But my obsession with Canva didn’t stop there.

 On last year, I wrote a blog post that talks about how I use the program to build out my entire visual arsenal.